SpyShelter Detailed User Guide

 Look at the bottom of the SpyShelter main window and find the Rules tab.
 Click the tab to see all of SpyShelter’s Windows Application Control Rules.

-You’ll quickly notice some publishers are marked as Trusted.
+You’ll quickly notice some publishers are marked as Trusted with a seal icon showing a check mark in the middle.
 We mark all Microsoft specific publishers as Trusted by default.
 It’s important to do so or your PC may not function properly.
 For example, if you did not trust a specific Microsoft driver that controls your PC monitor and it was terminated by a rule, then your screen could turn black and not function until you re-enable the driver.

 Do you have some publishers of certain software on your PC that you fully trust?
 For example, someone may want to trust the Mozilla Corporation, the makers of the Firefox browser.
 To do so you would find the row with Mozilla, then mouse over that row and a “…” three dot menu will appear at the opposite side of the row far to the right.
 Click that three-dot menu to choose to Trust that publisher.